Returning Health Care to Its Purpose: Health

-The Value Institute is led by professors Elizabeth Teisberg and Scott Wallace, who work internationally with organizations transforming care delivery to achieve better health outcomes using a human-centered lens.
-The institute’s work builds on Teisberg’s 2006 book “Redefining Health Care,” co-authored with Harvard Business School’s Michael E. Porter, which introduced the concept of value to health care.
+Elizabeth Teisberg and Scott Wallace, who work with organizations around the world to implement high-value health care, lead the institute.
+Their work builds on Teisberg’s 2006 book “Redefining Health Care: Creating Value-Based Competition on Results,” co-authored with Harvard Business School’s Michael E. Porter, which introduced the concept of value to health care delivery.